andria-dev/e2e-verdaccio/README.md

 ### Installation

-If you're using `pnpm` or doing actual end-to-end testing you'll want to install this package locally, otherwise, globally installing it makes no difference.
+If you're using `pnpm` or working across multiple devices you'll want to install this package locally, otherwise, globally installing it makes no difference.

 ```bash
 pnpm install --dev e2e-verdaccio